E3SM-Project/zstash/source/index.rst

 **Key features:**

 * Files are archived into standard **tar files** with a user **specified maximum size**.
-* Tar archives are first created locally, then transferred to HPSS.
+* Tar files are first created locally, then transferred to HPSS.
-* **Checksums (md5)** of individual input files are computed *on-the-fly* while the file is being archived.
+* **Checksums (md5)** of input files are computed *on-the-fly* during archiving.
 For large files, this saves a considerable amount of time compared to separate checksumming and archiving steps.
-* Checksums and additional metadata (size, modification time, tar archive and offset) are stored in a sqlite3 **database**.
+* Checksums and additional metadata (size, modification time, tar file and offset) are stored in a sqlite3 **index database**.
-* The database enables faster retrieval of individual files by locating in which tar archive a specific file is stored, as well as its location (offset) within the tar archive.
+* **Database enables faster retrieval** of individual files by locating in which tar file a specific file is stored, as well as its location (offset) within the tar file.
 * **File integrity** is verified by computing checksums on-the-fly while **extracting** files.